 The shareholder passed the company’s proposal to dissolve the EV powertrain business from its vehicle component solutions (VS) division to establish a new company with the Canadian auto parts maker.
 However, LG will occupy the majority of the stakes in the newly created firm with 51%.
 The joint company could be named LG Magna e-Powertrain Co. .
 The rest of the stakes will be owned by Magna.

-The news does not come as a shock as the company had announced back in December that the company is looking to form a joint company with Magna so that LG could secure its place in the market in the future in the mobility sector.
+The news does not come as a shock as the company had announced in December that it is looking to form a joint company with Magna so that LG could secure its place in the market in the future in the mobility sector.

 The new hybrid company will focus on manufacturing electric car motors and parts such as inverters and board chargers.
 The company is trying to make its debut in July.